Esser50K/EvilTwinFramework/README.md

 > config airscanner

-check if everything is ok
+check if everything is OK (use listargs)

 > start airscanner